Jessica Meuse: Personal life

-Meuse has called herself a "very spiritual person" and has said that she is driven by her faith.
+Meuse calls herself a "very spiritual person" and has said she is motivated by her faith.
 She has over eight tattoos and designed at least seven of them herself.
-She has two on her right arm – one of a phoenix and one of a dove surrounded by three stars.
-She has said that these represent spiritual rebirth and the Holy Trinity.
+She has two on her right arm–one is a phoenix and one of a dove surrounded by three stars.
+She says they represent spiritual rebirth and the Holy Trinity.
 On her left arm, she has a tattoo of the word "Faith".
-After she and Jena Irene Asciutto participated in American Idols thirteenth season together, they got matching tattoos of the Roman numeral XIII.

-Meuse loves animals and has many pets that were rescued from shelters, as well as several that she found abandoned.
+After she and Jena Irene Asciutto participated in American Idols 13th season together, they got matching tattoos of the Roman numeral XIII.
+Meuse loves animals and has many pets that were rescued from shelters, as well as several which she found abandoned.

 Meuse's mother, Sheila, worked as the assistant director of the Central Alabama Veterans Health Care System, where in 2014, she became a whistleblower exposing mismanagement in the VA.
-Her efforts, and the VA's subsequent retaliation against her, have been detailed by the Montgomery Advertiser and NPR.
+Sheila Meuse's efforts and the VA's subsequent retaliation against her, have been chronicled by the Montgomery Advertiser and NPR.